IBM 1401

 The IBM 1401 does not use our familiar binary encoding scheme.
 Instead it uses a BCD character coding, derived from the character representation on a 12 row punch card, which it manages to collapse on just 6 bits.
 So our first stop is to look at an IBM-coded punched card.
 Or more precisely, at the several different versions thereof - herein lies the mess.
 Let's start by the card generated by the then popular IBM 026 punch, equipped with the FORTRAN option.

-There was another (even more) popular option of the IBM 026 used with the IBM 1401, the Commercial option.
-It punches like this:
+There was another more popular option of the IBM 026 taht was used with the IBM 1401, called the Commercial character set.
+It punches the same, but the characters at the top print differently, like this:

-It is the same as the FORTRAN codes, except for the three-punch special characters.
-It uses the same triple-punch combinations, but some are assigned to a different printed character.
-Many are weird IBM-only characters that don't even have a modern ASCII equivalent.
-Also, it does not have parenthesis, nor does it have a + (it puts & there instead).
-This is known as the IBM BCD Commercial character set.
+It is mostly the same as the FORTRAN codes, except for the three-punch special characters.
+It uses the same triple-punch combinations, but some are assigned to different printed characters.
+Many are weird, IBM-only characters, that don't even have a modern ASCII counterparts.
+This set does not have parenthesis, nor does it have a + (it puts the & character there instead).
+This is formally known as the IBM BCD Commercial character set.

-Eventually, more and more multi-punch codes were added, until all 256 different combinations were coded, leading to the infamously illogical EBCDIC (eb-see-dic) encoding.
-IBM stuck for far too long with EBCDIC, way after the communication standard derived ASCII coding had cleaned up the mess.
-This was obviously because they wanted to maintain backwards compatibility with their historical punched-card machine base.
+Eventually, more and more multi-punch codes were added, until all 256 different combinations were coded.
+That lead to the infamously illogical EBCDIC (eb-see-dic) encoding, which now stood for Extended BCD Interchange Code.
+IBM stuck far too long with EBCDIC, way after the communication-derived ASCII coding had been standardized.
+But you can tell why: IBM wanted to maintain historical compatibility with their punched-card machines, and the telco ASCII scheme made little sense for them.

 A and H character chains

 The IBM 1401 coped with the dual punch standards (FORTRAN and Commercial) by providing two sets of character for the 1403 printer.
 The printer characters sets come in the form of a chain, so the printer could be equipped with the so-called A-Chain (Commercial set) and the H-Chain (FORTRAN set).
 They follow the IBM 026 punch representation Commercial or FORTRAN representation.
-But sure enough, it adds some more characters of its own.
-The 1401 also defines some special characters that we'll later find in the 029, but here they can't be printed, nor are they quite punched like in the 029.
+But sure enough, it adds some more characters of its own!
+The 1401 also defines some special characters that we'll later find in the 029, but the 1403 can't print them, nor are they quite punched like in the 029.
 Just to annoy a little.

 IBM 1401 internal BCD character coding

 The IBM 1401 represents the 12 punch encoding described above using 6 BCD bits + 1 parity bit + 1 Word Mark bit.
-This the IBM 1401 memory has words of 8 bits, although they don't represent a binary byte as we are used to.
-In order, the bits are called: CBA8421M.
-You can see the 8-bits of the register B all proudly lit on picture of the 1401 front panel below:
+This the IBM 1401 memory has 8-bit words, although they don't represent a binary byte as we are used to.
+The bits are called: CBA8421M.
+You can see all of the 8-bits of register B all proudly lit on this picture of the 1401 front panel:

 C - parity bit